eclecticlogic/whisper/README.md

 ### How do I configure Whisper?
 You can refer to the whisper-logback-sample.xml under src/sample/resources.
-Here is the gist of how to configure Whisper for use with Logback to handle the most common case of suppressing ERROR logs that are sent via the email appender.
+Here is the gist of how to configure Whisper for use with Logback to handle the most common case of suppressing ERROR messages that are sent via the email appender.

 To configure the Whisper appender, first you must configure two other appenders - the regular email appender for ERROR level logs and a second email appender for sending the suppression Digests when suppression is actually in effect.